View Intermediate Language (IL)

 To view intermediate language (IL) for a decompiled symbol

-- Right-click on a symbol in the code viewer and select View IL Code.
+Right-click a symbol in the code viewer and select View IL Code.

 In the IL Viewer window, you can learn descriptions of IL instructions in tooltips when hovering the mouse over an instruction.
 The descriptions are taken from MSDN and from the ECMA-335 standard (Partition III: CIL Instruction Set).

-When you set the caret on a code symbol or instruction, all usages of this item are highlighted.
+When you set the caret at a code symbol or instruction, all usages of this item are highlighted.
 Loops in your code can be distinguished by corresponding indents and comments.

 If metadata tokens are enabled, they also appear in the IL code.